 Santé Kildare was selected to participate in the University of Toronto Department of Family and Community Medicine Quality Improvement "teaming" project.
 High functioning primary care teams were chosen across Canada with the goal of developing a blueprint and action plan to guide primary care teams to function effectively.
 The ultimate outcome leading to improved health of populations, improved and patient and provider experiences and improved value.
 The findings were presented at the College of Family Physician of Canada's annual conference - Family Medicine Forum - in Montreal in October 2017.

 Collaboration with PQDCS and DSP

 Santé Kildare physicians and nurses collaborate with the Direction de santé publique (DSP) du CIUSS du Centre-Sud-de-l’île-de-Montréal and the Québec breast cancer screening program (PQDCS) as volunteer health professionals to receive, review and follow mammogram results of women who do not have a family physician.

-Santé Kildare prides itself in seeking out the newest developments in medical information technology including MyOscar, Kindred Patient Health Records, Doctr.ca and Bonjour Santé Open Access Booking to improve patient access.
+Santé Kildare prides itself in seeking out the newest developments in medical information technology including MyOscar, Kindred Patient Health Records, Doctr.ca, Bonjour Santé, and Sofy on-line booking to improve patient access.
 Continually changing and upgrading, different platforms are integrated in efforts to improve the patient experience.